How to begin designing for diversity

 Core question #4: How will you engage the people you want to reach within your design process, equitably?

-As you begin to design for diversity, it’s crucial to ensure you are recognizing perspectives from both the Target and Impact Source.
+As you begin to design for diversity, it’s crucial to ensure you are recognizing perspectives from both the Target and Excluded Source.

 When reaching out to misrepresented people, we know there’s a real fear of tokenizing.
 To start to bridge this gap, begin with an open conversation using honest language that establishes trust and speaks to what’s in it for them.
 For example:

 “If you’re open to sharing, I’d like to learn more about you and your interests and invite you to be a leader on this project.
 Would you be interested in this, and conversely, do you have any concerns?
 What would make participating in this project a win for you?”

 When we engage communities who have been exploited and have historically had less decision-making power, we must invite them into the process in a way that acknowledges we are thinking about how they can benefit.
 Acknowledgement can come in many forms!
 It can look like financial compensation, a position on your advisory board, decision-making power, a byline, etc. There are many creative and fulfilling ways to create equitable partnerships.
 Starting by asking what would be a win for them—and then really listening to their response—shifts the tone from transactional to one of partnership.

 Core question #5: Is the ongoing process of improving your product/service informed by The Source?

 Designing for diversity isn’t a “one-and-done” practice.
 As your content shifts, make sure you’re continuously evolving alongside the feedback of the Source Community.
 These communities are often furthest from institutional power.
 Their voices are rarely invited in or valued as decision makers.
 Especially if you are creating something that directly speaks to them, their leadership is not just a nice bonus—it’s a critical part of your work.